 Determining Wire Gauge Sizes

-Given an example of the wire gauge chart in Figure 1.1 we can see there is an extreme difference in physical size between a 0 gauge wire and that of a 30 gauge wire.
+Given an example of the chart in Figure 1.1 we can see there is an extreme difference in physical size between a 0 gauge wire and that of a 30.
 The physical size of the 30 gauge is substantially smaller than that of the 0 gauge wire.
 Why is this?

 The physical size of a wire is defined by the number of operations that it takes to get it to that physical size.
-This process means that a 30 gauge wire is much smaller in size than a 0 gauge wire.
-This process is called “Wire Drawing” and it looks like Figure 1.2.
-“Wire Drawing” is what gives us all of the different gauges that are seen in Figure 1.1.
+This process means that a 30 is much smaller in size than a 0.
+“Wire Drawing” gives us all of the different gauges seen in Figure 1.1.